Absence, illness and withdrawal

 Withdrawal from an examination

-If you submit an empty answer paper (a text with no purpose to answer the examination questions) or choose to withdraw without submitting an answer paper, your paper will be regarded as a withdrawal.
+If you choose to withdraw without submitting an answer paper, your paper will be regarded as a withdrawal.
 You will then have used one examination attempt and may not take a new examination.